NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-If we pass this value to `connectionString`, the output value when we run `cdk synth` may be confusing due to the number\-encoded string:
+If we pass this value to `connectionString`, the output value when we run `cdk synth` may be confusing due to the number-encoded string:

 ```
 $ cdk synth --quiet
 connectionString: jdbc:mysql://mydb.cluster.amazonaws.com:-1.888154589708796e+289/mydatabase
 ```

-To convert a number\-encoded token to a string, use `[cdk\.Tokenization\.stringifyNumber\(*token*\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tokenization.html#static-stringifywbrnumberx)`\.
-In the following example, we convert the number\-encoded token to a string before defining our connection string:
+To convert a number-encoded token to a string, use `[cdk.Tokenization.stringifyNumber(*token*)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tokenization.html#static-stringifywbrnumberx)`.
+In the following example, we convert the number-encoded token to a string before defining our connection string:

 ------
 #### [ TypeScript ]